sirintra/PMC-PC-training/docs/source/kelvin.rst

    Specify ``k2-medpri`` partition if your job needs to be run longer than 3 hours and would finish within 24 hours.

-To request a ``k2-medpri`` partition with a spefic runtime for your job, add the following lines into your job script:
+To request a ``k2-medpri`` partition with a specific runtime for your job, add the following lines into your job script:

 .. code-block:: bash